LiScI-Lab/SOM.jl/docs/src/tutorials/firstTutorial.md

 #### Mapping of samples to the Som
-Unkonwn samples can be mapped to the SOM with the mapping function (analoguous to Kohonen's `visual`).
+Unknown samples can be mapped to the SOM with the mapping function (analogous to Kohonen's `visual`).
 As result, a vector with ID and index of the winner neuron for each sample is returned:

 ````Julia